katorlys/ParkourPack/README.md

 - 5 Negative effect blocks (including no jumping and no sprinting)
 - Controllable seconds and amplifiers
 ### Special Blocks
-- Half heart: Reduce player's blood to a half
+- Half heart: Reduce player's health to one
 - Elytra: Gives player an elytra temporarily
 - The special things applied to players can be retrieved
 ### Settings